 We’re Here to Help

 If you’ve been in a car accident, there is no time to waste.
 Get medical help as soon as possible after the crash.
 This will help you on the road to healing, as well as document the physical and psychological injuries that you sustained as a result of the impact.
-Then, be sure to discuss your case with one of the experienced injury legal team at Brett McCandlis Brown & Conner, PLLC.
+Then, be sure to discuss your case with our experienced lawyer at Brett McCandlis Brown & Conner, PLLC.
 They are ready and able to discuss the facts of your case and make an assessment of how we can best help put your life back together.
 If your medical bills are piling up, we will work to get you every cent that your case is worth and take all the burden off of you in the process.
 Your job is to heal, ours is to fight for your rights.
 Call or fill out our online contact form today for a free, confidential case consultation.